 “That doesn't make sense!
 Why would a successful company want to give their profits away like that?”

-Well first, on the stock market, every company is publicly owned by their shareholders.
+Well first, on the stock market, every company is publicly owned by its shareholders.

-There isn't any requirement for big companies to pay dividends to their shareholders, but offering Dividends is a great way to incentivize shareholders to keep their money in an individual company's stock.
+There isn't any requirement for big companies to pay dividends to their shareholders, but offering Dividends is a great way to incentivize shareholders to keep their money in a company's stock.

-Dividends are also usually not offered by companies growth stocks, whose rates of return may be higher than the big name companies who are offering dividends.
+Dividends are also usually not offered by younger companies' growth stocks, whose rates of return may be higher than the big-name companies who offer dividends.

 It's a win-win, all around.